-Clues to Keller's whereabouts came while investigators were processing evidence at his house, authorities said.
-People in the area also reported seeing Keller's pickup truck near the trailhead.
+Clues to Keller's whereabouts came during the processing of the crime scene at his house, authorities said.
+Citizens also reported seeing Keller's pickup truck near the trailhead.

 "This isn't a hole in the ground.
-This is a large built-up structure," Strachan said of the bunker.
+This is a large built-up structure," Sheriff Steven D. Strachan said of the bunker.
 "But hidden.
 It took some time to find it.
 In fact our tactical team smelled the wood smoke coming before they actually saw it."

 Strachan said Keller's house nearby was set afire Sunday after the slayings, but it failed to spread beyond the kitchen.
 Authorities found a hard drive with photos, he told CNN Seattle affiliate KING.